Skip to content

 • Batman: City of Bane is Tom King’s last story arc on Batman, and he left after killing a dear member of the Batfamily!

-• Batman and the Outsiders continues in A League of Their Own and concludes with The Demon’s Fire.
+• Batman and the Outsiders continues in A League of Their Own and conclude with The Demon’s Fire.

 The Rebirth era concluded with Dark Nights: Metal and its follow-up, Dark Nights: Death Metal, which introduces the villain The Batman Who Laughs and goes on to explore the Dark Universe of DC Comics.
 Those stories are not my cup of tea, but some people dig them, so I let you decide if you want to take that wacky journey.